Skip to main content

 By the Numbers

-The attrition rate for our most recent graduates was 7%.
-Sixty-nine percent (69%) of the graduates passed the certification exam on the first attempt, and 100% of the students who passed were employed six months post-graduation.
+The attrition rate for our most recent graduates was 0.
+Eighty-six percent (86%) of the graduates passed the certification exam on the first attempt (83% is the national average), and overall pass rate was 100%.
+100% of the students were employed within six months post-graduation.
+At 60 students per cohort, we are in the top 10% for program size in the nation.

 Features & Facts